motebus/ultrabook/Ultranet Apps/fbuilder/Twin Clocking Guide.md

 ## Twin Clocking
 Clouder interns are usually requested to set up a clock-in flow on fBuilder.
 The main purpose of clocking in is not to check if you arrive on time to work.
-It’s to test the qrun system to make sure it’s running, and make it easier for the maintenance personnel at YPCloud to identify bugs and make improvements.
+It’s to test the qrun system, and make it is easier for the maintainer at YPCloud to identify bugs and make improvements.

 You should clock in 4 times a day: 00:00, 09:00, 12:00, and 18:00.
 If you are asked to clock in, follow these steps: